WatForm/org.alloytools.alloy/README-dash.md

 # Issues/Bugs

 If you find problems with this implemenation or have feature suggestions, please make an issue in this repository.
-General comments can be sent to Nancy Day (nday@uwaerloo.ca) or Tamjid Hossaid (t7hossain@uwaterloo.ca).
+General comments can be sent to Nancy Day (nday@uwaterloo.ca) or Tamjid Hossaid (t7hossain@uwaterloo.ca).